gorodnichy/proceedings/README.md

 This workshop was held annually, organized by the Canada border Services Agency's Science and Engineering Directorate.

-Chaired by: Dmitry Gorodnichy
+Chair: Dmitry Gorodnichy

-All VT4NS proceedinsare archived at DRDC Sharepint
+All VT4NS proceedings are archived at DRDC Sharepoint